-PREREQUISITE: EDU 203 and admission to the School for Education.
+Prerequisite: EDU 203 and admission to the School for Education.
 To be taken concurrently with Practicum.

 A course in which students plan, implement and evaluate developmentally appropriate materials, activities and strategies for teaching art, music and physical education in early childhood settings and the elementary grades.
 Combines theoretical knowledge about effective instruction with the development and application of reflective teaching skills.
-3:0:3 for Early Childhood and Elementary Teachers
+3:0:3

-EDE 378 Science
+EDE 378 Science for Early Chi